 How to Make the Most of Your Next Team Building Scavenger Hunt

 Scavenger hunts are great fun.
 They have been since we were kids, searching through the briars and the brambles for those elusive goodies and prizes.
 Today, as an adult, you can still enjoy a scavenger hunt, but with a slightly different objective in mind.
-Not that fun and excitement aren’t still part of what it’s all about but there can be real-life benefits evolving from scavenger hunts, for both teams and organizers.
+Not that fun and excitement aren’t still part of what it’s all about, but there can be real-life benefits evolving from scavenger hunts for both teams and organizers.

 Just remember back to your days as a kid, with your team of best buddies racing against the other guys for that coveted trophy.
 Well, that’s exactly what it’s STILL all about – teamwork.
 And in today’s highly competitive corporate world, successful teamwork translates into better, more enjoyable working conditions along with the additional benefits of progress, advancement, achievement, and, yes, even monetary rewards along the way.

-For the company or organization, there is a lasting effect, way beyond the fun and enjoyment.
-Teamwork is vital to ensure that the enterprise runs at optimum levels; with all its parts functioning like a synchronized, well-oiled machine.
-This can best be achieved with good teamwork, in which all participants, feeling valued and appreciated, strive for their best results in harmony with their colleagues, for the good of the enterprise – and of course themselves.
+For the company or organization, there is a lasting effect way beyond the fun and enjoyment.
+Teamwork is vital to ensure that the enterprise runs at optimum levels, with all its parts functioning like a synchronized, well-oiled machine.
+This can best be achieved with good teamwork, in which all participants, feeling valued and appreciated, strive for their best results in harmony with their colleagues for the good of the enterprise – and of course themselves.

 Ninety-three percent of employees who say they feel valued at their job report that they are motivated to do their best work.
 A poll done by the American Psychological Association shows that there are obvious benefits to organizations for team building events and activities – companies with engaged employees report 2.5x higher revenues than competitors with disengaged employees.
-Scavenger hunts are one way to engage employees, engender team spirit, competitiveness and a desire to attain goals, complete tasks, solve problems, and overcome challenges – just like every day at the office.
+Scavenger hunts are one way to engage employees, engender team spirit, competitiveness, and a desire to attain goals, complete tasks, solve problems, and overcome challenges – just like every day at the office.

 In running a scavenger hunt as a corporate activity, HR managers and event organizers need to take a number of very important principles and considerations into account.
 Here are six we’ve found work best to help get you started:

-A few days before the event, assign teams and encourage team members to devise a team name or even a special outfit, whether T-shirts, caps, armbands.
+A few days before the event, assign teams and encourage team members to devise a team name or even a special outfit, whether T-shirts, caps, or armbands.
 One of our customers even went so far as to encourage costumes which proved to be a big part of the fun.
 This begins the team building process, even before your group starts running all over town!

 Since the best team building activities are offsite, away from the office, planning ahead also lets you monitor for “uncontrollable” variables, like the weather, roadblocks, or whether a particular store or other pit stops on your hunt has gone out of business.
-Make sure you stay on top of any potential changes that might interfere with the otherwise perfect hunt you’ve got planned, leading up to and even on the day of the hunt itself!
+Make sure you stay on top of any potential changes that might interfere with the otherwise perfect hunt you’ve got planned leading up to and even on the day of the hunt itself!